 Researcher / Lector: Yolande Kolstee

-Assistent: Reba Wesdorp.
+Research assistant: Reba Wesdorp.
 Research assistent: Mariana Kniveton.
-Project assistent: Imke van den Ende.
+Project assistant: Imke van den Ende.
 Webmaster / graphic designer: Esmé Vahrmeijer

 Download the Research Department's brochure (bilingual) here.